datomavic/Javascript-Mini-Projects/README.md

-# Javascript Mini Projects
+# Javascript Projects
- A bunch of mini projects using vanilla JavaScript.
+Some projects using vanilla JavaScript.

- This is a collection of Javascript apps based on user stories found at: https://github.com/florinpop17/app-ideas
+ This is a collection of Javascript apps I have made based on user stories found at: https://github.com/florinpop17/app-ideas

- These app ideas are categorized into 3 levels of difficulty:
+ These apps are categorized into 3 levels of difficulty:

 * Beginner
 * Intermediate